Skip to content

 Is Rochester Community and Technical College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Rochester Community and Technical College earn a median of $45,287, roughly in line with national averages for graduates.
+Ten years out, alumni of Rochester Community and Technical College earn a median of $45,287, roughly in line with the national average for college graduates.

 $39,814